 Megachilidae Bee Family

-The Megachilidae bee family is a diverse family of bees.
-According to Michener1, it's the second largest family of bees with over 4000 species described worldwide, and is organized into 76 genera.
+The Megachilidae bee family is a diverse family of bees with over 4000 species described worldwide1,2,3 organized into 4 subfamilies4 and around 76 genera3.

-Many species within this group are well recognized for their value as pollinators of agricultural crops, especially alfalfa, as well as fruit crops such as blueberry.
+Many species within this bee family are well recognized for their value as pollinators of agricultural crops, especially alfalfa, as well as fruit crops such as blueberry.

 All Megachilid bees belong within the long-tongued category.